Why a Mechanical Watch Is a BIFL Essential

 Mechanical watches predate the quartz revolution by centuries.
 The finest Swiss and Japanese watchmakers have been refining their movements for over 150 years.
 The result is a category of tool that's extremely well understood, globally serviceable, and designed with an assumption of indefinite life.

 Unlike digital devices, a mechanical watch has no obsolescence built in.
 The movement inside a Rolex Submariner made in 1970 is still being serviced by watchmakers today.
 Parts are machined, not manufactured with expiration dates.
 When something breaks, it can be fixed — often by skilled watchmakers anywhere in the world.
+That serviceability mindset also explains the appeal of Red Wing boots and woodworking hand tools built for decades.

 How to Choose a BIFL Mechanical Watch